 Have a look at the artwork of the reissue: is a bit different, but interesting and valuable too.
 It was not possible to use the original artwork of Lithographs in colors again – in opposite to offset-prints.
 After the printing process the artwork was deleted from the surface of the limestone and it was prepared for the next subject.
 Accordingly it was impossible to reprint a poster.

 The same happened to SABENAs Belgian Congo poster – a lithograph in colors too.
-Marcel Cros illustrated the artwork again, because a new plane (DC-6? instead of DC-4), a relaunched logo and a new slogan had been introduced.
+Marcel Cros illustrated the artwork again, because new planes (DC-6B and later DC-7C instead of the old unpressurised DC-4), a relaunched logo and a new slogan had been introduced.